Buyer and seller experiences

 Training is primarily for customer service and finance teams.
 These teams need to learn to use the Dashboard, and how to view and create reports.
 Some parts of your integration may need to be implemented (so you can create test data) before training can be completed.
 During the scoping phase, you can review the training materials and create a list of your team members that need training.

-GTM strategies vary greatly, so you should work with your marketing team and others to create a strategy that fits your business.
-Stripe provides some resources and recommendations you can use in your planning and post-launch.
+Go-to-market strategies vary greatly, so you should work with your marketing team and others to create a strategy that fits your business.
 GTM planning can happen at any time, but it's helpful to have a general plan early in the onboarding process.

 Use this checklist to help track your progress through the scoping phase.
 Depending on your integration, some of the checklist items might not apply to you, or you might have other items to track that aren't listed.
 The state of each checkbox is stored in your browser's cache, so you can return to this page at any time to see what has been completed.